Kevin Wilson, Chair

 Dr. Michael Wolfson

-Dr. Michael Wolfson holds the Canada Research Chair in Population Health Modelling in the Faculty of Medicine at the University of Ottawa.
-Recently retired as assistant chief statistician at Statistics Canada, his areas of expertise include program review and evaluation, tax/transfer policy, pension policy, income distribution, design of health information systems and analysis of the determinants of health.
+Dr. Michael Wolfson is a professor in the School of Epidemiology, Public Health and Preventive Medicine in the University of Ottawa’s Faculty of Medicine and a member of the university’ Centre for Health Law, Policy and Ethics.
+A former Canada Research Chair in Population Health Modelling and former assistant chief statistician at Statistics Canada, his areas of expertise include program review and evaluation, tax/transfer policy, pension policy, income distribution, design of health information systems and analysis of the determinants of health.